how-to-open-science/knowledge-base/content/plan/preregistration/why.md

 # Why preregister research?

-**By preregistering research, you create a public record of your hypotheses and planned analyses before you conduct them**, so that you can later demonstrate that you did not change hypotheses after learning your results \(HARKing; [Kerr, 1998](https://dx.doi.org/10.1207/s15327957pspr0203_4)\), nor that changed the analysis to create a specific result.
+**By preregistering research, you create a public record of your hypotheses and planned analyses before you conduct them**, so that you can later demonstrate that you did not change hypotheses after learning your results \(HARKing; [Kerr, 1998](https://dx.doi.org/10.1207/s15327957pspr0203_4)\), nor that you changed the analysis to create a specific result.
 This increases the credibility of your findings, and is [increasingly becoming the standard in our field](https://www.psychologicalscience.org/observer/preregistration-becoming-the-norm-in-psychological-science).

 ## Questionable research practices